PerfectlySoft/PerfectDocs/guide/JSON.md

 ### JSON Convertible Object

 Perfect's JSON system provides the facilities for encoding and decoding custom classes.
-Any eligable class must inherit from the JSONConvertibleObject base class.
+Any eligable class must inherit from the JSONConvertibleObject base class which is defined as follows:

 ```swift
 /// Base for a custom object which can be converted to and from JSON.